nanlabs/nameyourpc/README.md

 | ------------------ | --------------------------------------------------------------------- |
 | `preview`          | Serves your app using your production ready setup (`.env.production`) |
 | `build`            | Builds the application to `dist/`                                     |

+## Extra documentation

+You can find useful information such as project structure, available scripts and much more in the [docs](./docs) folder!

 ## Contributing